petrbouchal/statnipokladna/README.md

-The data is automatically downloaded to a temp directory, so it will be reused by future calls to `get_table()` made in the same session, unless you set `force_redownload = T`.
+The data is automatically downloaded to a temp directory, so it will be reused by future calls to `get_table()` made in the same session, unless you set `force_redownload = TRUE`.
 You set the `dest_dir` parameter e.g. to `"."`, a directory will be created in your current working directory and the data will be downloaded into it so that it can persist across sessions.

 It is a rather raw-looking data frame…